A criminal case can disrupt your life - but there's a way through

 We fight for you.
 40 years in the UK's most important criminal cases wasn't just earned by being legal experts, but by fighting our cases to win.

-Call us for a free consultation and have a meeting with one of our criminal solicitors on secure videocall or in person in one of our offices around the country
+Call us for a free consultation and have a meeting with one of our criminal defence lawyers on secure videocall or in person in one of our offices around the country

 Don't post anything on social media about the situation, even if you don't post names of people involved